asgard-born/ServiceLocatorAsync/README.md

 Asynchronously obtaining the service by type from dictionary.
 You can sets a subscription to the event like a promise of adding a new service or stop the flow before it's received.

 0. First of all we need to register service like this.
 Locator is static.
-I dont like an idea to make it singletone.
+I dont like an idea to make it singleton.
 ```csharp
 private void Awake()
 {
   Locator.RegisterIn(this);
 }
 ```

 In client code we can obtain our service by two ways:
 1. Getting as Task (raw) and setting callback method.
 We have more options here
 ```csharp